sfera-labs/strato-pi-kernel-module/README.md

     dtoverlay=stratopi

-Optionally, to be able to use the `/sys/class/stratopi/` files not as super user, create a new group "stratopi" and set it as the module owner group by adding an udev rule:
+Optionally, to access the sysfs interface without superuser privileges, create a new group "stratopi" and set it as the module owner group by adding an **udev** rule:

     sudo groupadd stratopi
     sudo cp 99-stratopi.rules /etc/udev/rules.d/